ChrisPritchard/ctf-writeups/tryhackme/laxctf.md

 Ah well, learned a bit, and all the time wasted enumerating certainly taught me a lot about enumerating :D However, I would hope OSCP is a little more real-world than this.

+That being said, a *different* lesson might be that, when attacking a crafted environment, anything out of the ordinary is worth deep investigation.
+Here I had looked at the APK and discarded it, and the ovpn file but thought it was nothing since it was empty (I looked at it for creds).
+A deeper, or different look, would have carried me through.

 ## Process

 First, only 22 and 80 are open.
 80 reveals a 'TexMaker' website, where you can enter LaTeX script and have it compiled into a PDF for you.